 The School Nurse is based in the Welfare Centre.
 She is available throughout the school day and, in addition, there are many first aid-trained staff on each school site.
-The nurse provides help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
-She does not operate a sick bay for ill pupils or act as a substitute for parental care.
-Please do not send your children to School if they are unwell.
-Not only is it an unpleasant experience for the child, it can cause viruses and infections to spread rapidly throughout the School population.
-If your child becomes unwell, we will contact you, therefore please ensure that your contact details, including emergency contacts, are kept up to date.
+The Nurse provides help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
+Unfortunately, it is not possible for pupils to stay in the medical room for long periods of time if they are unwell.
+Please do not send your daughter to School if she is ill, not only can it be upsetting for them, but it can also cause viruses and infections to spread rapidly throughout the school population.
+If your daughter becomes unwell, we may need to contact you, therefore please ensure that your contact details, including emergency contacts, are kept up to date.

-If the nurse feels that your child requires hospital treatment as a result of illness or accident, a member of staff will accompany them to hospital and stay with your child until you arrive.
+If the Nurse feels that your child requires hospital treatment as a result of illness or accident, a member of staff will accompany them to hospital and stay with your child until you arrive.